hdeeza/Hotel-website-mobile/README.md

 This project is built using HTML, CSS and JavaSript and provides a visually appealing and responsive layout for a webpage.It includes sections such as:

 -A header with navigation .
--A trip section with images
+-A hero section with text.
--A best destination section with cards and descriptions.
+-A  choose us section with images and content.best destination section with cards and descriptions.
--A "Choose Us" section highlighting features.
+-An offer section with cards and decription.
--A memorable section with images and content.
+-A review section with images, content and names.
+-A blog container with images, title's and descriptions.
--A footer with additional links and information.
+-A footer with additional links, logo and information.

 ## Live-Demo
 -Check out the live Demo of the Project:[LiveDemo](https://travel-mobile-view-desktop.onrender.com)